Faccetta Nera: Themes

 Slavery in Ethiopia is a prominent theme in the song.
 The song follows the trend of Italian fascist propaganda portraying the invasion not as a war of conquest, but as a war of liberation to abolish Ethiopian slavery.

-The song also contains heavily implied themes of interracial romance.
-The song is noticeably focused on the freedom of only Ethiopian women, and the Italian is fixated on the physical beauty of the young Ethiopian woman.
-The lyric "La legge nostra è schiavitù d'amore" ("Our law is the slavery of love") suggests that the Italian desires intimacy with the Ethiopian woman besides liberating her from slavery.
-This is part of the overall trend of Italian media exoticising and sexualising the women of Ethiopia to portray them as objects of sexual conquest who must be rescued from "uncivilised" Ethiopian men.

 History

-The hymn is said to have been inspired by a beautiful young Abyssinian girl, who was found by the Italian troops at the beginning of the Italian invasion of Ethiopia.
+The march is said to have been inspired by a beautiful young Abyssinian girl, who was found by the Italian troops at the beginning of the Italian invasion of Ethiopia.

 During the invasion, the song was hugely popular in Italy and caused national fervor.
-During the fascist occupation of Ethiopia, Ethiopian women cohabited with Italian men in a system of concubinage known as madamato.
+During the fascist occupation of Ethiopia, Ethiopian women cohabited with Italian men in a system of concubinage known as madamismo.

 The implicitly erotic song was, however, somewhat of an embarrassment for the Fascist government, which had, starting in May 1936, introduced several laws prohibiting cohabitation and marriage between Italians and native people of the Italian colonial empire.
 These efforts culminated in the Italian Racial Laws of 1938.
 The Fascist authorities considered banning the song, and removed all picture postcards depicting Abyssinian women from Roman shop windows.

 Lyrics

+In popular culture

+The song is one of many Italian songs featured in Martin Scorsese's 1973 film Mean Streets.

+The song is prominently featured in Francesco Rosi’s film Christ Stopped at Eboli, where blackshirts prepare to be sent to Ethiopia.